sigasigasiga/propagate/README.md

 ## Limitations

 * Functions that return `std::optional<std::optional<T>>` are not supported
-* Reference types are not supported (though I don't know why one would ever use them)
+* Function that return references are not supported (though I don't know why one would ever use them in such scenario)